hendrikniemann/purescript-graphql/docs/union_types.md

 ## Using union types in PureScript GraphQL

-Variant types are not that easy to use, because we have to use `SProxy` to handle type level strings in our code.
+Variant types are not that easy to use, because we have to use `Proxy` to handle type level strings in our code.
 But they allow PureScript GraphQL to generate a Variant type, when we supply a record of object types for the union type.
 To build a union type in PureScript GraphQL, we use the `union` function from `GraphQL.Type` (here imported as `GQL`):